 Some traders may use zero line crossovers as the buy signals and some even trade the crossovers happening above the zero line.

-Sell Signal – A sell signal is generated when the MACD Line crosses below the Signal Line.
-As we talked above, the more appropriate or reliable Sell Signal may be generated when the crossovers happen far above the zero line which is the highly overbought region.
+Sell Signal – A sell signal is generated when the MACD crossover is below the signal line.
+As we talked above, the more appropriate or reliable sell signal may be generated when the MACD 2 lines crossovers happen far above the zero line which is the highly overbought region.

-Divergences – Divergences happen when the MACD indicators move opposite to the security prices.
-A Bullish Divergence is one in which the security prices are moving lower while the MACD is moving higher.
+MACD divergences happen when the MACD indicators move opposite to the security prices.
+MACD bullish divergence is one in which the security prices are moving lower while the MACD is moving higher.
 This indicates that the bottom for security prices is in place and prices are likely to move higher in near future.

 It is always better to use other technical indicators in conjunction with one indicator to compliment the interpretations.
 This also helps the traders to avoid the false trading signals.